Syed Balkhi joins me to discuss the acquisition of AIO SEO.

 Brian Krogsgard 6:59

-You mentioned how the way that people typically look at SEO and WordPress right now is you go to a single singular URL.
+you mentioned And the way that you know people typically look at SEO and WordPress right now is you go to a single a singular URL.
 So let's say it's a, you know, it's a page of, you know, the best WordPress host or whatever.
 And you optimize that page.
-So is what you're talking about more of how to figure out a site wide plan or overview, is that right?
+So is what you're talking about more of how to figure out a site wide plan or overview, is that

 Syed Balkhi 7:22

 right?
 Exactly.
 So when you think about that, you know, a small business owner they come in and install the plugin then what what happens do they do the chase a light, a specific color, but what is that in regards to anyways?
 I want to I want to really help people discover new growth opportunities.
 So like SEO is not just some acronym.
 That doesn't mean anything new.
 Most people will be they everybody kind of has a vision, but everybody's lost. really making that easy, making people making easy to identifying opportunities, measure those opportunities and you know, doing a little bit More than just setting up an optimizing.
 Okay.
 Yeah.

 So, you know, when I think of small businesses, and when I talk to the friends that are, you know, they run small businesses like a dentist or something I usually start thinking about SEO in terms of local stuff or so what's the free and premium divide for you?